| The approach to the green at the fourth hole of the Oaks Course. (Kiel Christianson/GolfPublisher.com) |

 Nestled into foothills and ranchland, Temecula Creek Inn has meeting space, a restaurant, and 130 rooms, with most facilities overlooking the course.
 The oasis of golf, nature and wine is less than an hour from San Diego and 90 minutes from LAX, making it convenient for golf vacations.

 The Temecula Creek Inn's centerpiece is its 27 challenging golf holes.
-The Creek (3,348 yards, par 36) and Oaks (3,436 yards, par 36) courses were designed by Dick Rossen three decades ago.
-The Stonehouse Course (3,257 yards, par 36) is a Ted Robinson Sr. layout that opened in 1990.
+The Creek and Oaks Courses were designed by Dick Rossen three decades ago.
+The Stonehouse Course is a Ted Robinson Sr. layout that opened in 1990.

 The Creek Course is least remarkable, with relatively flat parallel fairways.
 The Oaks is a solid traditional test, with undulating greens and multitudinous oaks.
 The Stonehouse is the jewel, with ample scenery, elevation changes and rock outcroppings.